 When reporting an unplanned absence, please call the division telephone line at (949) 582 - 4747 to ensure that both students and appropriate staff members are informed in a proactive manner.
 Please, do not call the division assistants.
-The Division office is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
+The Division office will be open this fall, Monday through Friday from 9:00 a.m. to 5:00 p.m.

 If your class is scheduled on campus and the office is closed when reporting an unplanned absence, you must also notify Campus Police to post a class dismissed sign at (949) 582 - 4585 after leaving your message on the Division's voicemail that includes the following information:

 - Reason for absence: please briefly specify the reason for absence (sick, vacation, personal necessity, or bereavement).